-We have mentioned many times on this website that we love photographing weddings in Philadelphia, Pennsylvania.
-Though we are based in Washington, DC, we have worked marriage celebrations in the City of Brotherly Love numerous times.
+We have photographed numerous weddings in Philadelphia, Pennsylvania, and are always available to drive up from Washington, DC, to take pictures of yours!
+We have mentioned many times on this website that we love documenting marriage celebrations in the City of Brotherly Love.
 We have enjoyed it so much that we have started thinking of ourselves as Philadelphia wedding photographers!
 The city has lots of great wedding venues — from swanky hotels to historic museums — and a wealth of lovely locations for couples portraits.
-Because we are primarily DC wedding photographers, those spots in Philadelphia are always fresh to us and inspire us creatively.
-That is one of many reasons why we look forward driving up to Philly to document a couple’s nuptials photographically.
+If you are thinking of having your wedding in Philly, rest assured that you will have no shortage of great location options.

 It came as no surprise to these Philadelphia wedding photographers that the museum’s steps have hosted other iconic installations.
 For example, the original home of Philly’s famous “AMOR” sculpture was at the top of the staircase.
 The artwork is based on Robert Indiana’s “Love” pop art image.
 The latter was turned into a sculpture that was subsequently reproduced and now decorates cities around the world.
 Versions exist in Hebrew, Italian, Chinese and Spanish.